Local Interaction Autoregressive Model for High Dimension Time Series Data: Real data: Total Electron Content

 \subsection{\model{} for Matrix Time Series}

 We analyze ionospheric total electron content (TEC) fields derived from multi-frequency Global Navigation Satellite System (GNSS) signals, a widely used proxy in space-weather and ionospheric studies.
 We use the completed TEC product of \citet{sun2023complete}.
 The original data are sampled on a \(1^\circ\times1^\circ\) (latitude \(\times\) longitude) grid every 5 minutes (\(181\times361\) per time point).
-As preprocessing, we aggregate to \(2^\circ\times2^\circ\) and 15-minute resolution by averaging non-overlapping \(2\times2\) spatial blocks and temporally averaging over consecutive 3-frame windows, yielding a \(91\times181\) matrix time series at each time point.
+For preprocessing, we aggregate the data to \(2^\circ\times2^\circ\) and 15-minute resolution by averaging non-overlapping \(2\times2\) spatial blocks and averaging consecutive three-frame windows in time, yielding a \(91\times181\) matrix time series at each time point.

-\paragraph{Neighborhood selection.} We analyze six representative 10-day periods: $\{201706,\allowbreak 201709,\,201806,\,201903,\,201906,\,201912\}.$ For each month we use TEC data from the 11th to the 20th (inclusive), yielding \(T=960\) time points at 15-minute resolution.
-For each period, we apply the entrywise BIC to select the neighborhood size within square candidates \(K\in\{0,1,2,3,4,5\}\).
+\paragraph{Neighborhood selection.} We analyze six representative 10-day periods: 2017-06, 2017-09, 2018-06, 2019-03, 2019-06, and 2019-12.
+For each month, we use TEC data from the 11th to the 20th (inclusive), yielding \(T=960\) time points at 15-minute resolution.
+For each period, we apply the entrywise BIC to select the neighborhood size over square candidates \(K\in\{0,1,2,3,4,5\}\).
 Figure~\ref{fig:tec-bic-a} summarizes the selections; across all six periods, the most frequently chosen sizes are \(K=1\) or \(K=2\).
+The concentration on small neighborhoods suggests that short-term TEC evolution is mainly driven by localized spatial propagation.
+The variation across locations further indicates that the strength and spatial range of local TEC dependence are spatially heterogeneous.
+Figure~\ref{fig:tec-temporal-neighborhood} illustrates the connection between the raw TEC evolution and the fitted local interaction structure for a representative period on June 14, 2019.
+The first six panels show consecutive TEC fields at 15-minute intervals, and the last panel shows the corresponding BIC-selected neighborhood size \(K\).
+The white boundaries separate regions with \(K<2\) from those with \(K\ge 2\).
+The selected neighborhood sizes are broadly related to local TEC behavior: relatively stable regions, such as parts of the polar areas and the dark low-TEC region in the left-central part of the maps, tend to have smaller neighborhoods, whereas regions with more visible temporal and spatial variation tend to have broader neighborhoods.
+Thus, the selected neighborhood map gives an interpretable summary of the spatially heterogeneous local dependence learned by \model{}.

-For cross-period comparison, we coarsen the selections to two categories (\(K<2\) vs.\ \(K\ge 2\)) and, for each anchor period, compute (i) Cohen’s \(\kappa\) between the two-category maps and (ii) the Pearson correlation between the corresponding raw TEC fields, each compared against the other five periods.
+For cross-period comparison, we coarsen the selected neighborhood sizes into two categories, \(K<2\) and \(K\ge 2\), separating the most localized selections from relatively broader local neighborhoods.
+For each anchor period, we compare it with each of the other five periods by computing (i) Cohen’s \(\kappa\) between the corresponding two-category maps and (ii) the Pearson correlation between the corresponding raw TEC fields.
 The results are shown in Figure~\ref{fig:tec-kappa-corr}.